Elisabeth Mann Borgese: Center for the Study of Democratic Institutions

 She was the initiator and organizer of the first international conference on the law of the sea, held at Malta in 1970, with the title of "Pacem in Maribus" ("Peace in the Oceans").
 She also helped to establish the International Ocean Institute (IOI).
-It now has over 20 centers around the world.
+It now has over 20 centres around the world.
 In connection with this work, she appeared on the syndicated version of the television game show To Tell the Truth in the spring of 1973.

 She was the founder and founding senior editor of the International Ocean Institute's primary publication, The Ocean Yearbook, which first appeared in 1978. and the editor of Ocean Frontiers (1992).
 She has also published short stories, children's books and a play.
 She was editor of Intercultural Publications from 1952 to 1964 and research associate and editor of Common Cause, at the University of Chicago (1946–52).